 But it wasn't long before the region's timberlands became viewed as a valuable resource for the new country.
-Today, Vermont is home to a vibrant wood products industry that has much to offer the visitor.
+Today, Vermont is home to a vibrant wood products industry that has much to offer the visitor, with many statewide showcases including the 11th annual Vermont Fine Furniture Woodworking & Forest Festival taking place at the end of September in Woodstock, Vermont.

 Products from Vermont's forests are admired and sold around the world.
 Timber cut from Vermont's forests is crafted into everything from baseball bats and toys, to furniture and musical instruments.
 Popsicle sticks and golf tees started as a birch tree growing in the rugged Northeast Kingdom; and cutting boards and salad bowls began as maple trees found high on the slopes of the Green Mountains.
 Wood from Vermont is also used to make the nation's homes - framing, clapboards, flooring, architectural millwork, kitchen cabinets, and log cabins.